Marcoror150/CHP-Capping/README.md

 # CHP-Capping
-Group project for the Poughkeepsie Children's Home.
+Group project for the Children's Home of Poughkeepsie.
+This system stores children incident reports and allows for visualizations of the data, which is stored in a database.